 The Company applies the FASB's provisions for uncertain tax positions.
 The Company utilizes the two-step process to determine the amount of recognized tax benefit.
-For tax positions meeting the more-likely-than-not threshold, the amount recognized in the consolidated financial statements is the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant tax authority.
+For tax positions meeting the more-likely-than-not threshold, the amount recognized in the consolidated financial statements is the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant taxing authority.
 The Company recognizes interest and penalties associated with certain tax positions as a component of income tax expense.

-As of December 31, 2020, management does not believe the Company has any material uncertain tax positions that would require it to measure and reflect the potential lack of sustainability of a position on audit in its financial statements.
+As of December 31, 2021, management does not believe the Company has any material uncertain tax positions that would require it to measure and reflect the potential lack of sustainability of a position on audit in its financial statements.
 The Company will continue to evaluate its uncertain tax positions in future periods to determine if measurement and recognition in its financial statements is necessary.
 The Company does not believe there will be any material changes in its unrecognized tax positions over the next year.

-For years prior to 2017 the federal statute of limitations is closed for assessing tax.
+For years prior to 2018 the federal statute of limitations is closed for assessing tax.
 The Company's state tax returns remain open to examination for a period of three to four years from date of filing.

-In December 2019, the Company received preliminary approval from the New Jersey Economic Development Authority ("NJEDA") to participate in the Technology Business Tax Certificate Transfer Program (the "Program").
+In February 2021, the Company received preliminary approval from the New Jersey Economic Development Authority ("NJEDA") to participate in the Technology Business Tax Certificate Transfer Program (the "Program").
 The Program permits qualified companies to sell a percentage of their New Jersey net operating losses ("NJ NOLs") to unrelated profitable corporations.
-On April 21, 2020, the Company received final approval from NJEDA to sell \$11.5 million of its NJ NOLs, which was subsequently sold to a qualifying and approved buyer pursuant to the Program for net proceeds of \$10.9 million.
-The net proceeds have been recorded as a benefit from income taxes in the consolidated financial statements.
+On April 12, 2021, the Company received final approval from NJEDA to sell a portion of our NJ NOLs, which were subsequently sold to a qualifying and approved buyer pursuant to the Program for net proceeds of \$1.4 million.
+The \$1.5 million of our NJ NOL related tax benefits ("NJ NOL Tax Benefits") have been recorded as a benefit from income taxes and the loss on sale of \$0.1 million recorded in other income (expense) in the consolidated financial statements.